DO YOU NEED HELP WITH WHAT TO PACK IN YOUR HOSPITAL BAG?

 - 3 Stages of labor you need to know about

-Having a birth plan is really important as it tells your doctor or midwife exactly what you do and do not want during labor.
+Having a birth plan is really important as it tells your doctor or midwife exactly what you do and do not want to happen during labor.

 If you don’t already have a birth plan prepared then now is the time to get that done.